World Fusion Music from Bram Lightbourne

 Kirtan (often call-and-response devotional chanting) which can be recordings played during practice or performed live as a group at other times.

 Electronic Kirtan (or Kirtronica) is becoming very popular as many of the well known Kirtan artists release remixed albums of their chants. adding downtempo grooves and electronic textures.
-This also brings devotional music to the dance floor where yogis and yoginis can move ???
+This also brings devotional music to the dance floor where yogis and yoginis can dance in a devotional environment

 World Fusion (World Ethno or Global Fusion) The first world fusion I can remember was the Beatles adding the sitar into some of their songs in the 60s.
 After that, many popular artists incorporated exotic world instruments into their songs.
 Today World Fusion is a genre where East and West meet, resulting in the multi-cultural blend of grooves, timings and melodies of such artists as, Desert Dwellers, Prem Joshua, 1 Giant Leap, Anoushka Shankar, Karsh Kale, Chinmaya Dunster, Donna DeLory, Kaya Project, Rasa, and Kirby Shelstad, to name just a few that come to mind.